MT IT

 Introduction

-As we learnt in the previous chapter on the for loop, there are essentially two main categories of loops in JavaScript — for and while.
+As we learnt in the previous chapter on the , there are essentially two main categories of loops in JavaScript — for and while.
 We've already covered for quite extensively, and likewise what's left now is while.

 In this chapter, we aim to unravel the purpose behind while in addition to considering an array of various examples of its usage.
 Without any single doubt, while forms a crucial part of modern-day programming.
 Many many algorithms are powered by the powerful nature of while.